The River That Owns Itself

 This marks the conclusion of the longest-running piece of litigation in New Zealand legal history and is particularly remarkable in extending legal personality to the Whanganui River.
 Although, this is not a first in New Zealand as Te Urewera (a former national park) was granted legal personality in 2014.

-The most common confusion about this law is that the river is being made a person, the same as a human, with human rights.
+The most common confusion about this law is that the river is being made a natural person, the same as a human, with human rights.
 This was at the centre of much of the mainstream media commentary and some prominent commentators conflated the two concepts of the Natural Person and the Legal Person.
-I called Leighton Smith’s Newstalk ZB show to discuss this.

 Natural Persons and Legal Persons

 So what is the difference?
 A Natural Person is a human.
 A Legal Person is one of the many entities that can be created at law.
-Legal Persons include companies, trusts and incorporated societies.
+Legal Persons include companies, trusts, incorporated societies, even ships.
 They are all entities that are capable of having legal rights, duties and obligations such as suing and being sued, and entering into contracts.

 This all seems very abstract at first blush so it is helpful to look at the origins of this idea and the problems it was designed to solve.
-I wrote about this in my Master of Laws thesis in 2010 and have summarised my research below.
+I wrote about this in my Master of Laws thesis at the University of Auckland in 2010 and have summarised my research below.

 Should Trees Have Standing?
 The Problem This Solves